 9. Using Excel Named Range Tool to Auto Generate Number Sequence

-Last but not the least, you can use a relative reference named range in order to auto-generate number sequence.
+Last but not least, you can use a relative reference named range in order to auto-generate number sequences.
 For this reason, you have to define a particular name as the function.
 However, go through the following steps.

 - At first, go to the Formulas tab and select the command Define Name.